PREPARING FOR JOINT REPLACEMENT SURGERY

 WORK/RETURN TO WORK:

 - Most people return to work in approximately 4-6 weeks after surgery.
 At the minimum, you will need at least 2 weeks off from work.
 Return to work depends on the demands of your job and on the procedure performed.
 Desk jobs or working from home may be resumed more quickly, while heavy labor jobs or jobs that require a lot of standing or walking may require upwards of 8-12 weeks off.
 You may request to be released any time you feel ready to return to the job, however, you should not return to full duty without physician clearance.

 - FMLA/Disability Paperwork: As soon as you receive your surgery packet, you may want to contact your Human Resources (HR) department and determine what paperwork is necessary for you and/or your caregiver/coach to obtain leave from work.
-We charge a one-time (per surgery) $25 fee to complete this paperwork along with your return-to-work form.
+We charge a $25 fee to complete this paperwork along with your return-to-work form.
 Any additional paperwork will also incur a $25 fee.